British Gas: 1948–1973

 In 1948, Clement Attlee's Labour government reshaped the gas industry, bringing in the Gas Act 1948.
 The act (on the vesting date of 1 April 1949) nationalised the gas industry in the United Kingdom and 1,062 privately owned and municipal gas companies were merged into twelve area gas boards, each a separate body with its own management structure.

-The twelve gas boards were: Eastern, East Midlands, Northern, North Eastern, North Thames, North West, Scottish, Southern, South Eastern, South West, Wales, and West Midlands.
+The twelve gas boards were: Eastern, East Midlands, Northern, North Eastern, North Thames, North West, Scottish, Southern, South Eastern, South Western, Wales, and West Midlands.
 Each area board was divided into geographical groups or divisions which were often further divided into smaller districts.
 These boards simply became known as the "gas board", a term still sometimes used when referring to British Gas.

-In addition, the Gas Act established the Gas Council, its constitution was such that control lay effectively with the area boards.
+In addition, the Gas Act 1948 established the Gas Council, its constitution was such that control lay effectively with the area boards.
 The council consisted of a chairman and deputy chairman, both appointed by the minister, and the chairmen of each of the twelve area boards.
 The council served as a channel of communication with the minister; undertook labour negotiations; undertook research; and acted as spokesperson for the gas industry generally.

 The Gas Act 1965 shifted the balance of power to the centre: it put the Gas Council on the same footing as the area boards, with the powers to borrow up to £900 million, to manufacture or acquire gas and to supply gas in bulk to any area board.
 In May 1968, the Gas Council moved to large new offices at 59 Bryanston Street, Marble Arch, London.